m-dhieu/Job-Application-Tracker/README.md

 ## Overview

 This application is a backend FastAPI service integrated with a simple frontend.
 It leverages external APIs and provides a meaningful user experience by allowing user authentication, personalized data handling, and other interactive features.
 The app is designed for deployment on a load-balanced infrastructure for scalability and availability.
-It simulates a job application tracker.
+It simulates a job (tech roles) application tracker.

 **Key functionalities include:**
 - User job application tracking (CRUD)
-- Fetching new job listings from external APIs
+- Fetching new job listings (tech roles) from external APIs
 - Resume/CV review tailored to job applications
 - Skill gap analysis and resource recommendations
 - Essay (cover letter) grammar feedback